 Slowing down the inevitable

 Acceptance is the challenge.
 I think I can manage all this and will bravely soldier on.
-But now that I have been identified, I do plead guilty.
+And now that I have been identified, I do plead guilty.
 I am a senior.
-Just don’t ask me to fill out another discount card again.
+Just don’t ask me to fill out another discount card.
 It’s definitely not worth it.